StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_limit.md

 +-----------+
 ```

-Example 3: Obtain subset elements from the BITMAP value with elements value from 5, negative limit -2.
+Example 3: Obtain -2 elements from the BITMAP value with elements value starting from 5 (counting from right to left).

 ```Plaintext
 select bitmap_to_string(bitmap_subset_limit(bitmap_from_string('1,1,3,1,5,3,5,7,7,9'), 5, -2)) value;